 One can only imagine the look on the faces of generations to come, marvelling at the late 20th/early 21st century manifestations of low-brow movie comedy, as they observe a timeline that began with nudge-nudge 'Oooh matron' smut descend across the decades before finally arriving at a newly widowed Robert De Niro wanking into a tissue he will later wrap his grandson's wedding present in.
-With its thinly veiled homophobia and misogyny, you begin to long for the upfront approach of Benny Hill.
+This films thinly veiled homophobia and misogyny makes you begin to long for the upfront approach of Benny Hill.

 It's not the level of the humour that is the problem here but rather the lack of it as first-time scriptwriter John Phillips and director Dan Mazer (who showed much better grasp of edgy material when he was writing Borat) become so intent on the shock factor that they inspire the wrong sort of gag reflex.

 The story, such as it is, involves stuffed shirt lawyer Jason (Zac Efron, who needs to get another agent immediately), who in the week before his wedding to obnoxious fiancée Meredith (Julianne Hough) is railroaded into taking his grandfather Dick (De Niro) down to Florida.